Article at a Glance:

 Unfortunately, after you drink alcohol, the chemicals in your body making it easier for your body to break down muscle and harder for it to build muscle.

-In addition to looking at why drinking can harm muscles, it’s also important to consider how it affects overall fitness levels.
+In addition to looking at why drinking can harm muscles, it’s also important to consider how alcoholism affects overall fitness levels.
+Even if you are only a casual drinker, drinking can harm your ability to be physically fit.

 - Water levels: Alcohol is a diuretic, which means that when you drink you can easily get dehydrated.
 Because exercise can also dehydrate you, the combination may reduce your performance level.
 You may also have symptoms of dehydration, like dry mouth, fast heartbeat or feeling dizzy.